Mitigating Premature Exploitation in Particle-based Monte Carlo for Inference-Time Scaling: Experiments

 \subsection{Characterizing Guided-Search with Intrinsic Metrics}

-Thus far, our evaluation has focused on benchmarking our proposed method against the state-of-the-art in ITS, primarily using the pass@1 metric.
-While this metric is a key indicator of model performance, it offers little insight into the solution-finding process or the diversity of the solutions generated.
+Thus far, our evaluation has focused on benchmarking our proposed method against the state-of-the-art in ITS, primarily using Top-1 and pass@1 accuracy.
+While these metrics are key indicators of model performance, they offer little insight into the solution-finding process or the diversity of the solutions generated.

 To better understand the algorithmic behavior of ePF, we now examine several intrinsic metrics: the final output reward, step-by-step trajectory reward, step-wise variance and effective sample size of the resampling distribution, and sequence length.
 Leveraging the probabilistic interpretation of particle filtering algorithms allows us to study these metrics that characterize the entire generation process and observation likelihood.